plooshi/PaleBoot/README.md

 So you can boot with palera1n on the go

 ## Running:
-First, prepare the boot folder (see below)
+Copy the boot folder from your palera1n directory
 <br>
 Then, run:
 <br>